trustyuri/trustyuri-spec/README.md

 > is called _data part_, which is identical to or contains a _hash part_.

-The current modules only generate URIs with exactly 45 trailing Base64 characters, but we keep the definition open for future additions and extensions.
+The current modules only generate URIs with exactly 45 trailing Base64 characters, but we keep the definition open for future modules.

-The first character of the _module identifier_ specifies the type of content and therefore the type of module; the second character is a version number of the module.
-The main content of the _data part_ is the hash value, but it can also contain other information such as parameters and sub-types.
+The first character of the module identifier specifies the type of content and therefore the type of module; the second character is a version number of the module.
+The main content of the data part is the hash value, but it can also contain other information such as parameters and sub-types.
 Its concrete structure depends on the module.